 In accordance with the Older Americans Act of 1965 (OAA), as amended, and pursuant to § 51.5-136 of the Code of Virginia, DARS, as the designated state unit on aging (SUA), is mandated to submit a state plan on aging services to the U.S. Administration on Community Living (ACL), the Governor and the Virginia General Assembly.
-DARS developed the State Plan for Aging Services in collaboration with the state's aging network, including older adults who receive services, DARS Advisory Boards, the Area Agencies on Aging (AAAs), other state agencies, and stakeholders.
+DARS developed the State Plan for Aging Services in collaboration with the state's aging network, including older adults who receive services, caregivers of individuals of all ages, DARS Advisory Boards, the Area Agencies on Aging (AAAs), other state agencies, and stakeholders.